 Today in rock history 4th March

 1948 – Chris Squire (Yes) is born.
-1950 – Billy Gibbons of ‘ZZ Top’ is born!
-1963 – Jason Newstead (Bassist for Metallica) is Born.
+1963 – Jason Newstead (Bassist for Metallica) is born.
 1966 – John Lennon, in an interview in the London Evening Standard, creates international controversy with his remark that the Beatles “are probably bigger than Jesus right now.”
+1967 - “Ruby Tuesday” by The Rolling Stones reached the top of the Billboard Hot 100 Singles Chart for one week, making it the group’s fourth number one single.
+1967 – Born on this day, Evan Dando, guitar, vocals, The Lemonheads.
 1970 – In Tampa, Fla., Janis Joplin is fined $200 for using obscene language during a November 1969 concert there.
+1971 – The Rolling Stones kicked off a 9-date UK tour at Newcastle City Hall, supported by The Groundhogs.
+Also on this day The Stones announced that they were to become the UK’s first rock and roll tax exiles, residing in France.
+1973: Pink Floyd kicked off their tour in support of Dark Side of the Moon at the Dane County Memorial Coliseum in Madison, WI.
 1977 – The Rolling Stones played the first of two nights at the El Mocambo a small club in Toronto, Canada.
 1982 – Rolling Stone announces that Moon Unit Zappa and Dweezil Zappa have united to form Fred Zeppelin.
 Their first single, they say, will be called “My Mother Is a Space Cadet.”
+1983: During a concert at the Convention Center in Louisville, KY, Neil Young collapsed onstage due to exhaustion.
 1986 – The Band’s pianist, Richard Manuel, commits suicide by hanging himself.
 2003 – At a show in Jacksonville, Fla., Bruce Springsteen & the E Street Band play Hank Ballard’s “Let’s Go, Let’s Go, Let’s Go,” in honor of the songwriter, who died on March 2.
 2011 -Courtney Love settle her lawsuit with Dawn Simorangkir, fashion designer, who claimed that Love defamed her in a series of messages on Twitter last year.